UK lawmakers to call up HSBC, tax office over Swiss tax allegations

-LONDON (Reuters) - British lawmakers said on Thursday they planned to take evidence from HSBC (HSBA.L) and the UK tax authority over allegations that some clients of HSBC’s Swiss private bank evaded tax.
+LONDON, Feb 12 (Reuters) - British lawmakers said on Thursday they planned to take evidence from HSBC and the UK tax authority over allegations that some clients of HSBC’s Swiss private bank evaded tax.

 “The (Treasury) Committee is concerned about allegations involving HSBC and its Swiss private bank,” said Andrew Tyrie, chairman of the Treasury Committee, which watches over the financial industry.